-The event will cover 17 blocks between 16th and 24th streets, with Harrison Street in the center.
+The event will cover 17 blocks between 17th and 24th streets, with Harrison Street in the center.
 Starting at 11 a.m. on Saturday and running until 6 p.m., festival goers can expect an explosion of color, amazing food, live performances, and numerous local vendors.
-The entrances for the festival will open at 9 a.m. each day.

-The Grand Parade will take place on Sunday, May 26.
+The Grand Parade will take place on Sunday, May 25.
 The lively parade includes a 60-component lineup with over 3,000 artists representing the cultural heritages of Brazil, Mexico, Panama, Bolivia, Cuba, Peru, Puerto Rico, Nicaragua, Colombia, Trinidad & Tobago, Guatemala, El Salvador, and more.
-The parade starts at 24th and Bryant St and you can buy tickets for the grandstand seating in advance.
+The parade starts at 24th and Bryant St and runs from 9:30 am until 2 pm on Sunday.
+This year’s headliners include Wampi and Mexican Institute of Sound, with dozens of other artists booked all weekend.
+Aside from the many performances, you can expect a lowrider show, drum pavilion, kids zone, and skateboarding area.

 For more information, visit the Carnaval SF website, and make sure to check out the amazing event this weekend.